 Both Edomura and Yumeji-kan are free with the museum lovers’ Cultural Passport.

 I passed the Shirasagi no Yu onsen house, intending to come back after a trek into nature…

 Under the gasshou-style roof of this tiny hut by a lake on the mountainside rests a deep cellar.
 Centuries ago, ice and snow were packed into it and the chill held the ice through summer.
 Blocks of ice were specially cut and delivered all the way to the capital of Edo.

-The ancient practice is still celebrated today at two events during the year.
+The ancient practice is still celebrated today at two events during the year, even as the changing climate makes snow unpredictable.
 The last Sunday of January, the cellar is packed and June 30th, it is reopened.
 During these events, visitors are encouraged to share in the festivities and enjoy a specially-made manju for the event.